-See below our default requirements for creating end user and admin passwords:
+Our default requirements for creating end user and administrator passwords:

 Password complexity: 1 or more upper case letters, 1 or more lower case letters, 1 or more numbers or special characters and 8 or more characters in length.
 The password cannot contain user's first name, last name nor username.